NexusOne23/noid-privacy/README.md

 - System Image (wbadmin, Macrium Reflect, Acronis)
 - Hyper-V/VMware: Checkpoint/Snapshot

-** The tool will prompt you to confirm backup exists before proceeding!**
+**⚠️ IMPORTANT: Create your backup BEFORE running the tool.
+The tool does NOT verify backup existence.**

 ---